 The MasterCard Foundation has partnered with Michigan State University to provide full tuition grants to undergraduate and master’s degree students from sub-Saharan Africa.

 The mission of The MasterCard Foundation is to advance education and financial inclusion to catalyze prosperity in developing countries.
 The Scholars Program is a 10-year, US $500 million initiative that will enable 15,000 academically talented students from economically disadvantaged communities (mostly in sub-Saharan Africa) to attend secondary school and/or university.

 Michigan State University (MSU) is a public research university in East Lansing, Michigan, United States.
 MSU was founded in 1855 and became the nation’s first land-grant institution under the Morrill Act of 1862, serving as a model for future land-grant universities.

 - Applications close: February 1, 2018

-- Course Level: Scholarships are available for pursuing Master programme at Michigan State University.
+- Course Level: The studentships are available for pursuing Master programme at Michigan State University.

-- Scholarship Award: The MasterCard scholarship will cover full tuition for those accepted to the program.
+- Award: The MasterCard support will cover full tuition for those accepted to the program.

-- Number of Scholarships: Numbers are not available.
+- Number of Awards: Numbers are not available.

 - The program is open to residents and citizens of Sub-Saharan African countries.
 Students who are already enrolled in degree programs in Africa or elsewhere are not eligible for the program.